mdb1/mdb1.github.io/_posts/2023-03-18-configuring-a-new-mac.markdown

         HostName github.com
         User git
         IdentityFile /Users/manu/.ssh/personal

+    # Here you can add a separate host for work
     ```
 4. Add the key to your keychain: `ssh-add --apple-use-keychain ~/.ssh/personal`
    - Enter the encryption password.